 JSP technology is used to create web application just like Servlet technology.
 It can be thought of as an extension to Servlet because it provides more functionality than servlet such as expression language, JSTL, etc.

 A JSP page consists of HTML tags and JSP tags.
-The jsp pages are easier to maintain than servlet because we can separate designing and development.
-It provides some additional features such as Expression Language, Custom Tag etc.
+The JSP pages are easier to maintain than Servlet because we can separate designing and development.
+It provides some additional features such as Expression Language, Custom Tags, etc.

 Advantages of JSP over Servlet

-There are many advantages of JSP over servlet.
+There are many advantages of JSP over the Servlet.
 They are as follows:

-JSP technology is the extension to servlet technology.
-We can use all the features of servlet in JSP.
+JSP technology is the extension to Servlet technology.
+We can use all the features of the Servlet in JSP.
 In addition to, we can use implicit objects, predefined tags, expression language and Custom tags in JSP, that makes JSP development easy.

 2) Easy to maintain